Beaches, parks busy as Europe heat wave and U.S. spring test new coronavirus rules

 “I stayed at home for two months and almost went crazy,” said one woman at Tunis’ Manar City Mall.
 “I’m surprised by the crowd but I need to buy clothes for my children for Eid.”

 But throughout the world, small pockets of protesters bristled at any restrictions.
+In the U.S. states of Michigan, Wisconsin and Pennsylvania, protests demanding states reopen faster have drawn demonstrators armed with rifles and handguns, which can be carried in public in many parts of the country.

-Thousands of Germans took to the streets across the country on Saturday to demonstrate against restrictions imposed by the government.
+Thousands of Germans took to the streets across the country on Saturday to demonstrate against restrictions imposed by the government, and Polish police fired tear gas to disperse protesters in Warsaw.

 In London’s Hyde Park, police arrested 19 people on Saturday for deliberately breaking social distancing guidelines in protest at the rules, on the first weekend since Prime Minister Boris Johnson announced a slight loosening of England’s lockdown.